Muldec/stash-wiki/Importing-via-CSV-using-gql-iterate.md

     Carter,,,,,,brown

 the above lines all go into a file, like performerdata.csv

+Gender is complicated due to Stash using GenderEnum.

 For tags, you only need the tag title, and if desired, a url to a image